-Customer service definition and skills for 2021 and beyond
+Customer service definition, skills, and important principles for 2021

 Customer service is the act of supporting customers.
 Learn key customer service skills, types, job requirements, and more.